Concrete Grinders - Walk Behind

 For the operation and spare parts manuals for these machines Click Here

-Silica dust - when workers cut, crush, drill, polish, saw or grind products that contain silica, particles are created, which are one-hundredth of the size of a grain of sand.
+Silica dust - when workers crush, cut, drill, polish, saw or grind products that contain silica, particles are created, which are one-hundredth of the size of a grain of sand.
 These can get stuck deep in the lungs.

 Ensure precautions to limit exposure to dust are in place.